lyteabovenyte/pipeline-as-code-for-microservices/README.md

 ##### implementing jenkins pipeline in a microservice architecture
+# NOTE:
+- to deploy a jenkins cluster with master and worker nodes on AWS and Google Cloud refer to (deploy jenkins cluster with Terraform)[https://github.com/lyteabovenyte/exploring-jenkins]

 ###### microservice components:
 - Loader(Python) --> responsible for reading a JSON file containing a list of movies and pushing each movie item to Amazon SQS
 - Parser(Golang) --> responsible for consuming movies by subscribing to SQS and scraping movies information from the IMDb website and storing the metadata into MongoDB